prisma/prisma1/docs/1.0/06-GraphQL-Ecosystem/02-GraphQL-Binding/01-GraphQL-Binding.md

 ---
 alias: quaidah9ph
-description: GraphQL Binding
+description: GraphQL Bindings are modular building blocks that allow to embed existing GraphQL APIs into your own GraphQL server.
 ---

-# GraphQL Binding
+# graphql-binding

 🔗 [`graphql-binding`](https://github.com/graphcool/graphql-binding/) is a package that simplifies the process of creating your own GraphQL bindings.
 GraphQL bindings are **modular building blocks** that allow to embed existing GraphQL APIs into your own GraphQL server.
 Think about it as turning (parts of) GraphQL APIs into reusable LEGO building blocks.